ventum-EA/drag-and-drop-games/README.md

 Points are awarded for each correctly placed car.

-Bonus points are earned for surviving longer without letting your car get destroyed.
+Bonus points are earned for placing cars faster.

-Combo bonuses can be triggered by parking multiple cars correctly in a row without errors.

-Game Over occurs when the player’s car is destroyed while being dragged or if too many cars remain unparked when the timer runs out.
+Game Over occurs when all cars are placed or destroyed.

 ## Game 2: Tower of Hanoi
 A physics-based 3D re-imagining of the classic mathematical puzzle.
 This mode introduces children to logic and sequencing in a tactile, 3D environment.

-Shutterstock

 Gameplay Overview
 Goal: The objective is to move the entire stack of disks from the first rod to the last rod.
 The game utilizes Unity physics, giving the disks weight and presence as they slide down the rods.